FlyerStud/atom-editor-updater/README.md

 [atom-editor-updater](https://github.com/air1bzz/atom-editor-updater) is a simple program written with Go language for Debian based distros (Debian, Ubuntu, Linux Mint).

-It compares your local version with the lastest stable version available, downloads and unpacks it.
+It compares your local version with the latest stable version available, downloads and unpacks it.

 ### Build project
 ```bash